hoangtn/Handbook/IpythonAndAmazon/InstallIpythonRpy2.md

   For Mac computer, if there are errors with the installation of the IRkernel package then one way to resolve is:

       brew install czmq zmq

+## Install the rpy2 package to call R from python

+sudo pip install --upgrade rpy2

 ## Ipython